The Appearance of Progress

 2.2 Select and Cap Styles

 The primary benefit of setting up the Terminal is access to a Translator, which is implemented in Rust.
-Using said translator, picking between styles for dark or light mode as well as capping a style’s fidelity level becomes straight-forward:
+Using said translator, picking between styles for dark or light mode as well as capping a style’s fidelity level becomes straight-forward.
+The first two lines of ProgressBar.__init__ read:

 style = DARK_MODE_BAR if current_translator().is_dark_theme() else LIGHT_MODE_BAR

-Doing so once during startup means that the resulting styles are ready for (repeated) display, while incurring the overhead of color conversion only once.
+Doing so once during initialization means that the resulting styles are ready for (repeated) display, while incurring the overhead of color conversion only once.
+For good measure, the instance is reusable as well.
+For example, plot displays up to three progress bars, all backed by a single instance.

 3. Apply Styles